Sustainable gift giving isn’t just about what you give, but also how you give.

 They do not use organic cotton, but their bedding is Oeko-Tex certified.
 They also have very little info about their cotton sourcing, so personally I would only recommend their linen options or if you’re looking for the benefits of a blended fabric.

-We’ve collected the best small business and sustainable gifts so you can not only give thoughtful and useful presents, but also have a lighter impact on the environment.
-With eco friendly gifts for variety of budgets you’re sure to find something perfect for everyone on your list.
+The best sustainable gift ideas so you can give thoughtful presents that also have a lighter impact on the environment.
+We’ve collected eco friendly gifts for everyone on your list at a variety of price points so you’re sure to find something perfect.

 Libro.fm audiobook credits are our favorite gift to both give and receive — it’s sustainable, supports small businesses, and customizable to everyone’s interests.
 This digital gift is especially excellent for book lovers, new parents, kids/teens, minimalists, family or friends living in other places, and hard-to-shop-for people.